Reduce your risk of colon cancer

 Eat vegetables, fruits and whole grains.

-Diets that include lots of vegetables, fruits, and whole grains have been linked with a decreased risk of colon cancer.
-Try eating less red meat (beef, pork, or lamb) and processed meats (hot dogs and some luncheon meats), which have all been linked with an increased risk of colorectal cancer.
+Diets that are high in vegetables, fruits, and whole grains have been linked with a decreased risk of colon cancer.
+Try eating less red meat (beef, pork, or lamb) and processed meats (hot dogs and some luncheon meats), which have all been linked to an increased risk of colorectal cancer.

 3